Italian New Zealanders: Culture

 Italians brought their language, food and customs with them to New Zealand.
-In 1882, Club Garibaldi was established in Wellington by Italian settlers, and is one of the oldest Italian clubs in the Southern Hemisphere.
+Club Garibaldi was established in Wellington in 1882 by Italian settlers, and is one of the oldest Italian clubs in the Southern Hemisphere.
 The club hosts activities such as social events, folk dancing and card games.
-Club Garibaldi published a book in 1992 titled Alla Fine Del Mondo – To the Ends of the Earth, authored by Paul Elenio.
+In 1992, Club Garibaldi published a book about the Italian history of Wellington, titled Alla Fine Del Mondo – To the Ends of the Earth, authored by Paul Elenio.
 Also in Wellington, there is the Circolo Italiano di Wellington.

 The Auckland Dante Alighieri Italian Society provides Italian language courses for people, cultural events, food, lectures and discussions, and a celebration of the Italian language and culture.
 The Festival Italiano is organized by the Dante Alighieri Society and is celebrated yearly in Auckland.
 The festival includes Italian food, drink, live music and entertainment.

 In Nelson, Club Italia was formed in 1931 and hosts various social events and activities.
-Its mission is "to preserve and honor the culture, traditions and heritage of the Italian Community and to maintain the historical facility as a functioning memorial to the working-class immigrants".
+Its mission is "to preserve and honour the culture, traditions and heritage of the Italian community and to maintain the historical facility as a functioning memorial to the working-class immigrants".